thinker227/RelineLang/language/LanguageFeatures.md

 ```
 return <expression>
 ```
 A *return* statement returns the value of an expression (`<expression>`) from a function and terminates execution of the function immediately.
 Return statements can only be used within the range of a function.
+If a function does not contain any return statements, a value of `?` is implicitly returned.

 In the following example, the function `Add` is declared on line 2 taking the parameters `a` and `b` and returning the value of `a + b`.
 The function is then called with the values `3` and `4`.
 Line numbers added for clarity.
 ```